Skip to content

 A grade is only as trustworthy as the formula behind it.
 So here is ours, in full — the six dimensions, their weights, how they roll up into a single 0–100 WeighScore, and the rules that keep the number honest.
 If you would rather see it as a reference table, the full methodology lays out every weight side by side.

-One formula, every provider The WeighScore is not a vibe.
+The WeighScore is not a vibe.
 Every provider is scored 0–100 on the same six dimensions, with the same weights, and mapped to the same letter scale.
 There is no bonus lane for providers we like and no penalty box for ones we do not.
 Same rubric, same math, every time — that consistency is what makes two grades actually comparable.

-The six dimensions and their weights **Cost value — 25%.** The heaviest weight, because price is where providers most often mislead.
+**Cost value — 25%.** The heaviest weight, because price is where providers most often mislead.
 We score the normalized cost of an equivalent maintenance dose, and how it moves after any introductory period.
 Hidden step-ups cost points.
-Our guide to [what compounded GLP-1 costs per month](/what-compounded-glp1-costs-per-month) shows the normalization we run.
+Our guide to what compounded GLP-1 costs per month shows the normalization we run.
+Sometimes normalization is impossible and the company stays ungraded: we could not score Pepti, because a dormant per-dose ladder sits behind its flat-price headline and the checkout that would settle which one bills is unreachable.

 **Dose and formulation — 20%.** Breadth of molecules, titration flexibility, and route options.
 This matters because the molecules are not interchangeable: once-weekly semaglutide 2.4 mg produced a mean −14.9% body-weight change in the STEP-1 trial1, while tirzepatide reached up to about −20.9% in SURMOUNT-12.
 A provider that stocks both molecules and a full titration ladder can follow the evidence; one that stocks a single dose cannot.
 We unpack the trade-off in semaglutide vs. tirzepatide.